 Therefore, those wishing to obtain the RNH must carry out the respective procedures in 2023.

 People who meet one of the following requirements can obtain an RNH:

-Taxpayers acquire the right to be taxed as non-habitual residents for a period of 10 years whether consecutive or not.
-After that period, taxpayers will be taxed in accordance with the general personal income tax rules as set in the Portuguese Personal Income Tax Code.
+Taxpayers acquire the right to be taxed as non-habitual residents for a period of 10 years, consecutive or interpolated.

 This regime provides numerous tax advantages.
 It is important to distinguish the origin of the income, that is, whether the source is in Portugal or abroad.